Have you been thinking about becoming a cosmetic laser tech but haven’t because of these three common obstacle myths?

 Firstly, it doesn’t take a long time to study cosmetic laser training.
 In fact, the National Laser Institute provides a fast bootcamp that will give you the cosmetic laser tech training you need to succeed in the medical aesthetics industry.
 With this in mind, one of our successful graduates was a complete career changers; Merica received her cosmetic laser tech training at our 2-week cosmetic laser bootcamp!

 Above all, we are known around the world for our two-week comprehensive cosmetic laser tech training program.
-We train students how to safely and effectively provide laser hair reduction, laser tattoo removal, cellulite reduction, body contouring, skin tightening, and microneedling treatments.
+We train students how to safely and effectively provide laser hair reduction, and laser tattoo removal.
+As well as that, you will learn cellulite reduction, body contouring, skin tightening, and microneedling treatments.
 Let’s look a little closer at these in-demand treatments and what you can learn at the 2-week cosmetic laser training bootcamp.

 Laser Hair Reduction

 Laser hair reduction is a hair removal technique that is designed to stop unwanted hair in its tracks.
 This treatment works by using laser technology to target pigmented hair follicles within the skin.
-As a result, the targeted hair follicles absorb cosmetic laser technology, and the pigmented follicles become damaged and are prevented from growing back.
-For example, laser hair reduction can be applied to the bikini area, legs, abs, back, chin, and neck as well as the chest area, upper lip, axilla, arms, and shoulders.
+As a result, the targeted hair follicles absorb cosmetic laser technology.
+Due to this, the pigmented follicles become damaged and are prevented from growing back.
+For example, laser hair reduction can be applied to the bikini area, legs, abs, back, chin, and neck.
+It can also be used in the chest area, upper lip, axilla, arms, and shoulders.